metacommunities/metacommunities/analysis/idea_log.md

         group by repo.url,yr,wk
         having cnt>100
         order by yr, wk, cnt desc
-        limit 2000
+        limit 200$

-- would also be able to engage with Bratton's idea of **'stack'** -- look at Docker, Travis, OpenStack, Jenkins,
+- would also be able to engage with Bratton's idea of **'stack'** -- look at Docker, Travis, OpenStack, Jenkins, kubernetes, etc.